rpidanny/mercury/README.md

 - `test`: Adding missing tests or correcting existing tests
 - `chore`: Changes to the build process or auxiliary tools

-This convention is enforced both locally through `commitlint` and in the CI pipeline.
+This convention is enforced both locally through `commitlint` with git hooks and in the CI pipeline for PRs.

-### CI/CD

-The project uses GitHub Actions for continuous integration:

-- All PRs to main are checked with `commitlint` to ensure they follow the commit message convention
-- When changes are merged to the main branch, `semantic-release` automatically:
-  - Determines the next version based on commit messages
-  - Updates version numbers in both frontend and backend
-  - Creates a GitHub release with automatically generated release notes
-  - Tags the repository with the new version

 ## 📝 License